socketry/async/README.md

 reactor = Async::Reactor.new

 # Run the reactor for 1 second:
-reactor.run do |task|
+reactor.async do |task|
 	task.sleep 1
-	reactor.stop
+	puts "Finished!"
 end

+until reactor.stopped?
+	break unless reactor.run_once
+end
 ```

-You can use this approach to embed the reactor in another event loop. `Async::Reactor#stop` is can be called safely from a different thread.
+You can use this approach to embed the reactor in another event loop.

+#### Stopping Reactors

+`Async::Reactor#stop` will stop the current reactor and all children tasks.

+#### Interrupting Reactors

+`Async::Reactor#interrupt` can be called safely from a different thread (or signal handler) and will cause the reactor to invoke `#stop`.

 ### Resource Management